kmangub/reading-notes/README.md

 ### Growth Mindset

-> Growth mindset is where an individual would be open for change and one who listens to criticism.
+> Growth mindset is where an individual is open for change.
+Knowledge has no bounds!

-On the main page:
-Explain “growth mindset” in your own words
+There are three things that I think about to remind myself about having a growth mindset:

+* I should accept critisism and not ignore it
+* I should always challenge myself with task and learn from them
+* I should always be inspired

-Include 3 reminders to yourself of how to keep yourself in a growth mindset Utilize at least 5 different features of Markdown to structure your page Be sure to introduce yourself, and include a link to your GitHub portfolio page
+Utilize at least 5 different features of Markdown to structure your page Be sure to introduce yourself, and include a link to your GitHub portfolio page